wilblack/lilybot/README.md

 Once you have NOOBS installed on the SD Card, connect the wi-fi dongle, enthernet cable, (monitor and keyboard if you have one) and finally boot up by connecting the power.

 On first boot select the Raspbian operating system and click "i".
-This will take a while.
+This will takes a while.
+On successfult install the Rpi will reboot and you will find yourself at the rasp-conf screen.

 ### Links